Black Lives Matter: George Floyd protests

-At the end of May, spurred on by a rash of racially charged events including those above, over 450 major protests were held in cities and towns across the United States and three continents.
+At the end of May, spurred on by a rash of racially charged events including those above, more than 450 major protests were held in cities and towns across the United States and three continents.
 The breaking point was due primarily to the murder of George Floyd by Minneapolis police officer Derek Chauvin, eventually charged with second-degree murder after a video circulated showing Chauvin kneeling on Floyd's neck for nearly nine minutes while Floyd pleaded for his life, repeating: "I can't breathe."
 Following protesters' demands for additional prosecutions, three other officers were charged with aiding and abetting second-degree murder.